Odisha's Tours & Travel Guide

 Beyond the well-known landmarks, Odisha is home to thousands of hidden gems — temples that hold centuries of history and are worth exploring for both architecture enthusiasts and spiritual seekers.Â

-Jagannath Temple, Deogarh, Odisha
+Gada Kujanga Jagannath Temple, Jagatsinghpur, Odisha

-Maa Dakhinakali Temple, Nayagarh, Odisha
+Maa Ram Chandi Temple, Brajrajnagar, Jharsuguda, Odisha

 Wildlife in Odisha